 The advanced technology of the da Vinci Robot enables our surgeons to operate through tiny incisions with greater precision and control, and minimizes the risks associated with larger incisions.

 The da Vinci SI system features three instrument arms designed to directly contact the patient and one laparoscopic (camera) arm to view inside the body.
 These arms dock to trocars inserted into small incisions in the patient’s body.
-The trocars function as a portal for the robotic arms and laparoscope.
-The surgeon's console is a separate unit where the doctor controls the robotic arms while viewing a three-dimensional, high definition, magnified version of the inside of the body.
-At this console, the surgeon is able to maneuver the robotic arms with 540 degrees of articulation, far greater than the human wrist.
+The trocars function as a portal for the robotic instruments and laparoscope.
+The surgeon's console is a separate unit where the doctor controls the robotic arms and instruments while viewing a three-dimensional, high definition, magnified view of the inside of the body.
+At the console, the surgeon is able to maneuver the robotic arms and instruments with 540 degrees of articulation, far greater than the human wrist.
 In addition, any hand tremor is filtered, resulting in precise movements of the instruments.

-Procedures using this system result in shorter hospital stays, quicker recovery times, faster return to normal activity and work, less pain and decreased blood loss.
-In contrast to conventional surgical methods, which require larger incisions, patients undergoing most da Vinci surgeries have several ½ inch (key-hole) incisions through which surgery is performed.
-However, in some cases, such as the robotic-assisted cholecystectomies (gallbladder removal) currently performed by OCH Staff Surgeon Daryl Guest, MD, the patient only has a single incision that is an inch long and hidden in the navel.
-This ground-breaking procedure isn't available at any other facility in North Mississippi.
+Procedures using this system result in shorter hospital stays, quicker recovery times, faster return to normal activity and work, less pain, less scarring and decreased blood loss.
+In contrast to conventional surgical methods, which require larger incisions, patients undergoing most da Vinci surgeries have a few tiny incisions through which surgery is performed.
+However, in some cases, such as the robotic single-site gallbladder removal currently performed by OCH Staff Surgeon Roger Clapp, MD, the patient only has a single incision that is an inch long and hidden in the navel.
+This ground-breaking procedure isn't available at any other facility in the Golden Triangle.

 Read the following articles to hear from patients who have undergone robotic surgery:

 Award recognizes safe surgery practices and lower rates for complications and infections OCH Regional Medical […][ More ]